 Online Colleges for Health

-We all know that doctors and nurses diagnose our illnesses and injuries and give us the treatment or medication to make us better.
+We all know that doctors and nurses diagnose our illnesses and injuries and give us the treatment or medication to make us feel better.
 But if you're interested in health care, there are many careers to consider besides doctor or nurse.
 A clinical laboratory technician or technologist analyzes the specimens that a doctor sends to the lab.
 A medical records specialist is responsible for maintaining patient files.
 These files are often consulted and amended by physician assistants, who work with doctors and have important duties, including making diagnoses and performing some procedures like suturing.

 The Bureau of Labor Statistics (BLS) lists no less than 40 occupations under the heading of health care.
 Many of these occupations are highly in-demand: the BLS reports that health care occupations could add 3.5 million new jobs from 2010 to 2020 at a growth rate of 29 percent nationally, making it the fastest-growing labor sector in the U.S. Health professionals are in high demand in states like Florida, which have a higher percentage of elderly residents.
 Some of the highest paying heath occupations in 2010 listed by the BLS include: